mashingan/anonimongo/readme.md

 * It's taking too long to authenticate the connection pool which default at 64 connections even without SSL/TLS connections.
 It's even longer when the auth mechanism is "SCRAM-SHA-256" which is the default.
 Local connection authentication taking about 1 minutes (almost 1 second for each connection, ymmv) to finish all authentication process.
-* Will be added more laters when found out more.
+This happens when compiled in debug mode.
 </details>

 ### License